Bungie-net/api/README.md

 # Known Issues

-- There is currently no way to know what reward item you will get for completing a Milestone's quest.
-The DestinyMilestoneDefinition defines these rewards, but late in development we realized merely returning this information is insufficient: only a subset of these are possible to be obtained at any given time.
-A future release will have the live Milestone data return the "active" rewards so that you can show the correct reward being offered at any given time.

 - If our environment goes down entirely, to the point where we can no longer process your request, we are currently returning the same static error HTML page(s) to any API request that the website is returning.
 If you get an HTML response to an API request, know that this is the undesirable side effect of our environment being down and handle it with your own messaging and error handling as needed.

-- Vendors are still not terribly useful.
-They exist in an extremely early pre-release form.
-The items returned should be accurate for a given character, but their stats and any other attributes will almost certainly be incorrect.
-The contract itself is still also subject to change.